espocrm/documentation/docs/administration/formula.md

 # Formula (& calculated fields)

-In Entity Manager, it's possible to define script (formula) for a specific entity type.
+In the Entity Manager, it's possible to define a script (formula) for a specific entity type.
 This script will be executed every time before the record is saved.
 It provides the ability to automatically set specific fields (attributes) with values derived from calculation.
-Some functions can also perform some actions.
+In addition, some functions can perform actions (e.g. email sending, redord creating).

-To edit formula for a specific entity type, follow Administration > Entity Manager > dropdown menu on the right on the row of the entity type > Formula.
+To edit the formula script for a specific entity type, follow Administration > Entity Manager > a needed entity type > Formula.

-You may also need to set fields, that are supposed to be calculated, read-only via Entity Manager.
+Note: It can be reasonable to set fields that are supposed to be calculated by formula as read-only (at Entity Manager > Fields).

 The admin can run **Recalculate Formula** action for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.

 **Formula Sandbox** provides the ability to test formula scripts.
 It's available in the Admininstration panel.

-Formula can also be utilized in Workflows and BPM tool.
+Formula can also be utilized in [Workflows](workflows.md) and [BPM tool](bpm.md).

 In this article: